roembol2000/rooster-mml/README.md

 - Docker Compose

 ### Installation

+> | ❗ Note |
+> |---------|
+> You are not allowed to share your instance with other people.
+Everyone who wants to use the app must run their own instance.
+Please consider password-protecting your instance, this README will be updated soon to provide instructions on that.

 - Clone the repo to your server
 - Create a `.env` file in the project root